-This unit will look at the programming foundations of 2- and 3-dimensional graphics and animations.
-The mathematical and algorithmic techniques used in generating computer graphics and animations will be covered, as well as the programming methods to build the tools needed to implement them.
-Emphasis will be placed on object-oriented programming in C++ and on use of OpenGL and shader programming.
+This unit will look at the creation and use of 2- and 3-dimensional graphical information and animations.
+The mathematical and algorithmic techniques used in generating computer graphics will be covered, as well as the programming methods to build the tools needed to implement them.
+Emphasis will be placed on object-oriented programming in C++ and on use of OpenGL.

 |Unit name||Computer Graphics and Animation: Principles and Programming|

 |College/School||College of Sciences and Engineering